OC board approves slim budget

 Despite the uncertain times, Vice President for Institutional Effectiveness Don Wood said spring enrollment was up 5 percent; Maymester was up 26 percent; and summer enrollments were up 6 percent.

-It actually encompasses all of our students.
-Record number of hispanic students, record number of African American students, paymaster students up 26 percent and summer 6 percent.

-OC President Gregory Williams said even during this difficult time the college has done well.

-A new texting platform for higher education called SignalVine has been introduced.
+OC President Gregory Williams said even during this difficult time the college has done well, but not perfectly so they introduced SignalVine, a new texting platform for higher education.

-It will be used to survey students at the start and end of each term for both credit and continuing education students to see how OC is doing in real time and gives the college a chance to correct any issues it may have with students.
+SignalVine will be used to survey credit and continuing education students at the start and end of each term to see how OC is doing in real time and gives the college a chance to correct any issues it may have with students.

 Wood said 409 surveys were sent out, 119 returned with 108 responding positively.